msouth44/Meg-South/README.md

 ***Sorting Particapnts into Age Categories***

 This is a sample of [how participants where sorted into age categories](bin_participants.md) in the Age and Gray Matter Project.

+***Creating a New Data Frame to Showcase Age and Gray Matter Means***

+This is a sample of [how a data frame was created](new_dataframe_agm.md) to be used to compare gray matter means to the relationship that was seen in the linear regression in the Age and Gray Matter Project.